-The Lake Country Museum is dedicated to preserving our history (view our collections policies) and presenting it to our community and to visitors.
-We will not allow our history to get away from us.
+The Lake Country Museum is dedicated to preserving our history (view our collections policies) and presenting it to our visitors as well as providing our community opportunities to learn.

 Some projects that we regularly undertake:

 - Offer 13 weeks of Day Camps outside the school calendar

 - Maintain an evolving permanent exhibition at the Museum

 - Collect, preserve and display artifacts representing our local history

 - Collect and preserve historic photographs and albums